ykwon0407/UQ_BNN/README.md

-## Uncertainty quantification using Bayesian neural networks in classification: Application to ischemic stroke lesion segmentation
+## Uncertainty quantification using Bayesian neural networks in classification: Application to biomedical imaging segmentation

 This repository provides the Keras implementation of the paper "Uncertainty quantification using Bayesian neural networks in classification: Application to biomedical imaging segmentation", accepted as oral presentation at the [MIDL 2018](https://midl.amsterdam/).
 In this repo, we demonstrate the proposed method using the two biomedical imaging segmentation datasets: the ISLES and the DRIVE datasets.
 For more detailed information, please see the [ISLES](ischemic/src) and [DRIVE](retina).